 - Pioneered a near-isothermal compressed air energy storage system

 Technical achievements like these have spurred millions of dollars in follow-on private-sector funding to a number of ARPA-E projects.
-In addition, several ARPA-E awardees have formed start-up or spin-off companies.
+In addition, many ARPA-E awardees have formed start-up or spin-off companies or partnered with other parts of the government and industry to advance their technologies.